What do you call a chicken that crossed the road?

 Well it looks like Texas finally got the message that autumn is coming.
 For the past couple days we’ve been enjoying foggy, rainy weather, and temperatures in the mid-80’s (believe me, that’s chilly for this area).
 All it took was this slight change in climate for the mound of pumpkins sitting outside our grocery store to stop looking ridiculous and out of place, and start looking appealing.
 A few days ago I dug out all of my pumpkin recipes and tried to figure out what I wanted to make first, and that’s when I found my mom’s Pumpkin Roll recipe.
 Now, this isn’t actually her recipe, but it’s one that she’s been making since I was a toddler and can be traced back only as far as her friend Roxie.
 My mom’s copy is handwritten on a yellowing index card that has orange flowers and brown mushrooms decorating the corners (it was the 70’s afterall).
 Most likely the original recipe came from Betty Crocker or Good Housekeeping, but she made it often and it always marked the beginning of fall for my sister and me, so in my mind it will always be my mom’s pumpkin roll…and now it can be yours, too.
 Continue reading

 Okay class, pull out your pencils and write down this date: September 23rd.
 That, my friends, is the official start of autumn (or the Autumnal Equinox, if you want to be specific).
 What does this mean?
-Well, it means that we have T-minus 6 days to start dusting off our casserole dishes and crockpots, and rummage through our cookbooks for our favorite comfort food recipes.
+Well, it means that we have T-minus 6 days to start dusting off our casserole dishes and crockpots, and rummage through our cookbooks to find our favorite comfort food recipes.
 Yep, it’s the dawn of sweater season once again, which give us permission to start eating hearty pastas, starchy potatoes, and meats smothered in gravy.
-And what better way to kick off this food frenzy than with a good, old fashioned mac & cheese?
+And what better way to kick off this fatty food frenzy than with a good, old fashioned mac & cheese.
 But please, I beg you, put down the blue box with the atomic orange powder, in fact, just throw it away.
 You don’t want that.
-Trust me, you want this… Continue reading
+Trust me, you want this; this macaroni with not one, not two, but five cheeses.
+FIVE.
+Um, preach!
+Continue reading

 I’ve already mentioned my weakness for peanut butter and chocolate, right?
 Yes, I remember now, I confessed that little sin in another post.
 Well, guess what, folks?
 My mad craving recently struck again, and I was forced (forced I tell you!) to create something rich, creamy, and delicious to stave it off.
 And since pie season is rapidly approaching, I chose to channel my gluttony into little, bitty pies rather than dumping them all into my ice cream maker like last time — and ohmygoodness was it heavenly!
 Served straight out of the ice box, it’s still considered a “cool treat,” but one that is substantial enough to stand up to the heavier autumn meals that we’re starting to make.
 So come on, everybody, let’s make today Friday Pie-Day!
 Continue reading